Danny Stradwick (Guitar / Vocals)

 From left : Brian, Danny, John and Jack.

-In 1968 Danny and Brian left the group.
-Brian was replaced by Brett Neilsen, who had been drumming with the La De Da's, Brian actually taking Brett's place in the La De Da's.
+In 1968 Danny and Bryan left the group.
+Bryan was replaced by Brett Neilsen, who had been drumming with the La De Da's, Bryan actually taking Brett's place in the La De Da's.
 Danny appeared on the scene once more, showing up with Ray Woolf's Avengers.
 Danny was replaced by John Kristian, who had actually been a founding member of the Figures and later ended up in the Dallas Four and Shotgun with Larry Morris.

 This new line-up left New Zealand for Australia where they soon became established on the Sydney music scene.
 In their later stages, when John Kristian and Jack Stradwick left, they were joined by Mike Wilson and Gus Fenwick both from the Apple.
 Not long after that, Neilson also quit and he was replaced for a short time by returning Brian Harris before ending up with Wellington drummer Andy Anderson, from Australian band the Missing Links.
 By late 1968 they called it a day with some members joining other groups.
 Jack Stradwick joined Headband in the seventies.
 Evan Silva stayed in Australia and joined up as vocalist with Compulsion, which included ex-pats Reno Tehei (Guitar), Paddy Beach (Drums) and Ben Kaika (Bass).
 John Bissett showed up in a version of Levi Smith's Clefs in 1969, before joining Fraternity in 1970.
 In 1971 Silva and Mike Wilson formed the Truth.
 Brett Neilsen went on to join the Music Convention in 1969 and then showed up later in Breeze.